EliahuBen-Reuven/vpc/console-tutorial.md

 To create a load balancer:
 1. In the navigation pane, click **Network > Load balancers**.
-1. On the Load balancers page, click **New load balancer** and specify the following information.
+1. Click **New load balancer** and specify the following information.
     * **Name**: Enter a name for the load balancer, such as `my-load-balancer`.
     * **Virtual private cloud**: Select your VPC.
     * **Resource group**: Select a resource group for the load balancer.